ErpNetDocs/tech/concepts/multi-language.md

-﻿# Multi-language support
+# Multi-language support

 ## Description
-Many string attributes in @@name support saving the data in multiple languages.These attributes are called Multi-language Strings.
+Many string attributes in @@name support saving the data in multiple languages.
+These attributes are called Multi-language Strings.

 For example, the Product Name of a Product can be entered in many languages simultaneously.